$\textit{Ab initio}$ Theory of Eliminating Surface Oxides of Superconductors with Noble-Metal Encapsulation

-Metallic capping layers provide an industrially compatible route to stabilize Nb and Ta surfaces during processing and operation, thereby enabling air-stable devices.
+Metallic capping layers provide an industrially compatible route for stabilizing Nb and Ta surfaces during processing and operation, thereby enabling air-stable devices.
 Reported strategies, however, span disparate approaches: (i) noble-metal films that chemically passivate~\cite{huger2005alloying,huger2005subsurface,murthy2022developing,oseroff2023measurements,karuppannan2024improved}, but these must be kept ultrathin to avoid disturbing superconductivity; (ii) superconducting Ta caps on Nb, shown experimentally to enhance Nb-based qubit coherence by replacing Nb’s native oxide with a less lossy Ta oxide~\cite{bal2024systematic}; and (iii) more recently, AuPd encapsulation on Ta circuits, which reduces the capping thickness needed to suppress oxide formation compared with pure Au encapsulation~\cite{chang2025eliminating}.

 Outcomes vary because three coupled constraints must be met simultaneously.
-First and foremost, an ultrathin cap must \emph{wet and adhere} across surface imperfections under realistic environmental conditions, which is one of the central unsolved challenges for ultrathin caps at present \cite{paradkar2025superconducting,seddon2024thin,chang2025eliminating, wang2025epitaxial}.
-Such a cap also must \emph{chemically passivate} against O/N/H species that generate TLSs.
-Finally, the cap must respect a \emph{superconducting thickness budget}, since normal-metal caps depress the substrate’s \(T_c\) via the proximity effect~\cite{schachinger1984critical,martinis2000calculation,ummarino2023strong}.
-Experiments therefore show that \emph{both} the material and the thickness of the cap are critical~\cite{bal2024systematic,chang2025eliminating}.
+First and foremost, an ultrathin cap must wet and adhere across surface imperfections under realistic environmental conditions, which is a central unsolved challenge for ultrathin caps at present~\cite{paradkar2025superconducting,seddon2024thin,chang2025eliminating,wang2025epitaxial}.
+Such a cap also must chemically passivate against O/N/H species that generate TLSs.
+Finally, the cap must respect a superconducting thickness budget, since normal-metal caps depress the substrate’s \(T_c\) via the proximity effect~\cite{schachinger1984critical,martinis2000calculation,ummarino2023strong}.
+Experiments therefore show that both the material and the thickness of the cap are critical~\cite{bal2024systematic,chang2025eliminating}.